Mohammadreza-Tatlari/Zabbix-Webhook/README.md

    ```
 6. Add another template for recovery operations with appropriate subject and message

-#### This Script webhook is customized to be used in virtual environment and as a Linux Service.

 ##### To use It as a service:
 1. first create a `.service` file in /etc/systemd/system/ (Ubuntu) for instance: